 However, deciding whether agility training is right for your dog, also depends a lot on you.
 While you don’t need to be a medal winning track star, you do need to be able to run with your dog.

 You also need to be committed to practicing with him.
-To get this right, you’ll need to spend time practicing, almost every day, much as you would, if you were training your pup to hunt.
+To get this right, you’ll need to spend time practicing, almost every day.
+Just like training your Weim to hunt, practice will reward you.

 Affordable Agility in the Bag lets you practice agility fun games at home!
 And you don’t have to wait for good weather.
 If you have a large area like a basement or empty garage, you can also play indoors.